Are unicorns born or created?

 So if you can take a pragmatic view, understand what value you bring to the business and what your personal goal is, then the chances are that the business will scale-up more effectively and attract the talent it needs to grow through all its development phases.

-Read the original article in The UK Newspaper.
+Read the original article published in My Entrepreneur Magazine.